 Members of the LGBTQ+ community are more likely to be bullied at school.
-So, what can be done to make places of education more inclusive?
-We find out.
+Ahead of Pride Month, we examine what can be done to make places of education more inclusive

 Growing up gay is easier these days, we might imagine.
 Society seems increasingly accepting and there have been many legal changes to same-sex parenting and adoption.
 Why is it then, that LGBTQ+ school pupils today — even in LGBT+ History Month — are twice as likely to be bullied, feel lonely and contemplate suicide?